yum-food/TaSTT/README.md

    update every ~2 seconds, making it a poor choice for latency-sensitive communication.
 3. [KillFrenzy's AvatarText](https://github.com/killfrenzy96/KillFrenzyAvatarText)
-   only supports text-to-text, and is GPL, making it legally risky for people who want to sell closed-source software.
+   only supports text-to-text.
+It's an excellent product with high-quality source code, but it lacks integration with a client-side STT engine.
 4. [I5UCC's VRCTextboxSTT](https://github.com/I5UCC/VRCTextboxSTT) makes
    KillFrenzy's AvatarText and Whisper kiss.
 It's the closest spiritual cousin to this repository.
 The author has made incredible sustained progress on